Baqend/guide/src/index.md

 ## Depth Loading
-As described earlier in the [References](#references) chapter, references between entities will be handled different then embedded objects or collections.
+As described earlier in the [References](#references) chapter, references between entities will be handled different than embedded objects or collections.
 They will not be loaded with the referencing entity by default.
 ```js
 //while loading the todo, the reference will be resolved to the referenced entity
 DB.Todo.load('7b2c...').then(function(firstTodo) {